List of James Gang members: History

 After releasing Straight Shooter and Passin' Thru in 1972, Troiano left James Gang in August 1973.
 He was replaced immediately by Tommy Bolin, who debuted quickly on the band's next album Bang.
 After releasing the follow-up Miami in the summer of 1974, Kenner left the group that September to return to his native Toronto.
 He was followed the next month by Bolin.
 After a brief hiatus, Peters and Fox formed a new incarnation of James Gang in early 1975 with vocalist Robert "Bubba" Keith and guitarist Richard Shack, who recorded Newborn.
 By the end of the year, Keith had been replaced by original frontman Phil Giallombardo, while Shack had made way for Bob Webb, both of whom performed on the 1976 album Jesse Come Home.
 After a final period of touring, James Gang finally disbanded in early 1977.

 Since their original breakup, James Gang's classic lineup of Joe Walsh, Dale Peters and Jimmy Fox have temporarily reunited on several occasions.
 The first time was in July 1991, when they performed "Funk #49" during a Walsh solo show.
 Next, the group played at an election rally for Bill Clinton in November 1996, followed by a performance on The Drew Carey Show in 1998.
 In February 2001, the trio (joined by keyboardist Mark Avsec) played three shows at the Rock and Roll Hall of Fame and Allen Theatre in Cleveland.
-In June 2005, the same lineup performed a pair of shows at the Beachland Ballroom.
 During August and September 2006, the band performed its longest reunion tour to date in the US.
 For the shows, the core trio were joined by keyboardist Bill Appleberry, plus backing vocalists Gia Ciambotti, Robbyn Kirmsse and Stacy Michelle.
-The band made their most recent performance at the Taylor Hawkins Tribute Concert at Wembley stadium on 3rd September 2022.
+The band performed at the Taylor Hawkins Tribute Concerts at Wembley Stadium and the Kia Forum in September 2022.
+On November 13, 2022, supported by Mark Avsec and a vocal trio, and joined on their encore by Dave Grohl on drums, the group performed at the VetsAid concert in Columbus, Ohio.
+While this was billed as "One Last Ride" for the James Gang, Joe Walsh later raised the possibility of more James Gang performances.